Adoptive Parent FAQs

 - sonogram reports

-- test results (including drug, alcohol and HIV screens), and
+- test results (including drug, alcohol and HIV screens)

 - available relevant information about the biological mother’s pregnancy and the health of the baby

 During this information gathering stage, we estimate the financial obligations that may arise in connection with the anticipated adoption.
-In reviewing all of this information, you will make a decision as to whether a particular match is best for you.
+In reviewing all the available information, you will make a decision as to whether a particular match is best for you.

 What is open adoption and do you encourage it?

 Together, the adoptive parents and birth parents determine the degree of openness post-birth that will work for them.
-Some adoptive parents and birth parents have no contact after the custody of the child is transferred Some adoptive parents agree to send pictures and updates of the child to the birth parents at scheduled intervals over time.
+Some adoptive parents and birth parents have no contact after the birth mother transfers custody of the child to the adoptive parents.
+Some adoptive parents agree to send pictures and updates of the child to the birth parents at scheduled intervals over time.
 Some birth parents and adoptive parents maintain contact for years.
-It isa matter of discussion and compromise as to what degree of post-birth communication is acceptable to all parties.
+It is a matter of discussion and compromise as to what degree of post-birth communication is acceptable to all parties.
 We do encourage open adoption at whatever level of communication the adoptive family and the birth parents agree to as a group.